Kiss of Death (1995 film): Plot

-Jimmy Kilmartin is a reformed ex-convict living in Astoria, Queens, New York City, with his wife Bev and their daughter.
+Jimmy Kilmartin is a reformed ex-convict living in Astoria, with his wife Bev and their daughter.
 Both Jimmy and Bev are recovering alcoholics.
 One day, Bev leaves Jimmy alone to attend an Alcoholics Anonymous meeting.
 During her absence, Jimmy's cousin Ronnie, who is in trouble, urgently seeks his help in moving stolen cars.
 Knowing the risks involved, Jimmy initially refuses but eventually agrees out of concern for Ronnie's safety.
 Ronnie reveals that a dangerous asthmatic psychopath named Little Junior Brown will kill him if the cars aren't moved.

 In a rush to catch up on their schedule, Ronnie insists on moving the stolen cars together in a caravan, attracting the attention of the police.
 When they reach the Brooklyn Navy Yard to unload the cars, the police show up.
 During the chaos of the arrest, Jimmy's passenger shoots at the police, injuring Detective Calvin Hart and causing a bullet to graze Jimmy's hand and Detective Hart's face.

 Jack Gold, the lawyer for the Brown crime family, promises Jimmy that his wife Bev will be taken care of if he takes the blame for the incident without revealing his co-conspirators.
 However, Ronnie shortchanges Bev's allowance, and she is coerced into working for Ronnie at his chop shop near Shea Stadium.
 On her first day, Bev witnesses Ronnie beating a man who tried to sell him a stolen car.
 Feeling overwhelmed, she succumbs to temptation and drinks alcohol.
 Ronnie takes her to Baby Cakes, a strip club owned by the Browns, where he continues to ply her with alcohol and make advances towards her.
 Big Junior and Little Junior Brown intervene, and despite their anger towards Ronnie, they order him to take Bev home.
 Instead, Ronnie brings her to his house, causing Bev to panic and flee in Ronnie's car.
 Tragically, she crashes head-on into a semi-truck and dies instantly.